BerkeleyHCI/edg-ide/ide-getting-started.md

 ![Annotated IDE screen](docs/ide_start_annotated.png)

 The major components are:
-- **Block Diagram Visualization**: the compiled design is visualized as a block diagram here.
+- **Block Diagram Visualization**: shows the compiled design visualized as a block diagram here.
-  - **Tree View**: shows the tree view block hierarchy of the compiled design.
+  - **Tree View**: shows the compiled design as a tree structure of the block hierarchy.
 - **Block Depth Selection**: selects the maximum depth of blocks shown in the Block Diagram Visualization.
 1 means show only one level, 2 means show the top-level blocks and one level of internal blocks, and so on.
 - **Update Button**: click to re-compile and update the visualization.
 Also available through hotkey Ctrl + Alt + R.
 - **Library Browser**: shows all the library blocks, ports, and links.
 The text box at the top allows filtering by keyword.